-Eight injured in suspected parcel bomb explosion in Lyon, France
+Terrorism probe opened after suspected parcel bomb in Lyon injures 13 people

-At least eight people have been injured in an explosion in the French city of Lyon, according to the regional authority.
+At least 13 people have been injured in an explosion in the French city of Lyon, officials said.

 The prosecutor's office said a suspected parcel bomb was the cause of the explosion.